 There is only limited specific provision of soft skill specific training available.
-Two initiatives do exist and are made possible by short-term funding from Scottish Government but once this funding ceases so will those projects.
+Two initiatives do exist in relation to literacy and numeracy skills and are made possible by short-term funding from Scottish Government but once this funding ceases so will those projects.